ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Rationality has 2 parts: Emotions + Logic.
 The game is to understand and make best decision that satisfy both.

+A good sign of rationality is ability to change your mind based on evidence.[^6]

 **Role Models**: Stoics

 **FOR**: